gruntwork-io/docs/docs/devops-foundations/account/add-new-account.md

 Before proceeding, ensure the following prerequisites are met:

-- A bootstrapped `infrastructure-live` repository with the [control-tower-multi-account-factory module](https://github.com/gruntwork-io/terraform-aws-control-tower/tree/main/modules/landingzone/control-tower-multi-account-factory) configured in the root account.
+- A bootstrapped `infrastructure-live` repository with the [control-tower-multi-account-factory module](https://GitHub.com/gruntwork-io/terraform-aws-control-tower/tree/main/modules/landingzone/control-tower-multi-account-factory) configured in the root account.
 <!-- Repo must include the multi-account factory module configured in the root account -->
 - A functional `Gruntwork Pipelines` setup with your `infrastructure-live` repository
-- *(OPTIONAL)*: [Configured Github Actions](<LINK-TO-VALID-DOC>), in your `infrastructure-live repo`, to create account request PRs (Pull Requests).
+- *(OPTIONAL)*: [Configured GitHub Actions](<LINK-TO-VALID-DOC>), in your `infrastructure-live repo`, to create account request PRs (Pull Requests).

 ## Steps